lab-cosmo/mops/README.md

-# Mops
+# mops

-Mathematical operations to extract all performance juice from your hardware.
+Mathematical OPerationS to extract all the performance juice from your hardware!

 ## Getting the code